isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile-2021.md

  	 <iframe title="NLB Mobile app features video - PLS YouTube" width="560" height="315" src="https://www.youtube.com/embed/TSDtQBiJyrU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>
 	 </iframe>
 	 </div>
+<p></p>
 <div id="update"><h3>How to update or download the app</h3></div>
 <p>To update or download the NLB Mobile app, head to the Google Play Store or Apple App Store by
 <ol><li><a href="http://go.nlb.gov.sg/nlbmobile">Tapping this link</a> if you are using a mobile device to view this page, or</li>
 	<li>Scanning the QR code below with your mobile device.</li></ol></p>
 <p>If you see an "Open" or "Installed" button in the Play Store or App Store, it means that you are already using the latest version of the NLB Mobile app.</p>
 <p>Now that you have the latest version, see the quick pictorial guide below on signing in for the first time.
-If you don't sign in, you can still browse our catalogue, but you won't be able to borrow libary materials nor access our digital resources with the app. </p>
+If you don't sign in, you can still browse our catalogue, but you're missing out on features such as borrowing libary materials and accessing digital resources with the app. </p>
 <!--
 <table>
 	<tr>